- The Washington Times - Thursday, December 18, 2025

 The weapons sale is likely to anger the communist government of China, which regards Taiwan as part of its sovereign territory.

-The announced package of arms — including drones, howitzers and medium-range missiles — is more costly and massive than the $330 million U.S. sale of aircraft parts to Taiwan the Trump administration conducted in November.
+The announced package of arms — including drones, howitzers and medium-range missiles — is more costly and massive than the $330 million U.S. sale of aircraft parts to Taiwan that the Trump administration conducted in November.
 It is also larger than any weapons deal for Taiwan approved during the Biden administration.

 Advertisement